zyro23/grails-spring-websocket/README.md

 		<td>Description</td>
 		<td>
 			Prefixes to filter destinations targeting the broker.<br />
-			This setting affects the direction server --> client.<br />
+			This setting affects the direction server --&gt; client.<br />
 			E.g. with the default value, the broker would process a message to <code>/topic/foo</code> but not one to <code>/unknown/prefix/foo</code>.
 		</td>
 	</tr>